Helping Students Understand Fractions

 - Review and provide constructive feedback to other participants on their projects.

-- Complete the unit feedback surveys and a post-course survey about the MOOC-Ed and provide suggestions for improving the MOOC-Ed in the future.
+- Complete the unit feedback surveys and a post-course survey about the course and provide suggestions for improving the course in the future.

 Additional Credit Options

 There are also opportunities to participate in performance assessments to demonstrate your competency with ideas presented in the course and apply them to your educational practices.
 These performance assessments, called micro-credentials, can allow you to earn additional professional development hours.
 Our Fraction Foundations micro-credentials are portable and stackable.
 Once you demonstrate a competency and earn a micro-credential, you will receive a certificate and a virtual badge recognizing your accomplishment.
 We have created two stacks of micro-credentials that are purposefully stacked to help support you as you deepen your knowledge and competence in specific areas of teaching fraction foundations.
 The micro-credentials can help you earn 5-10 professional development hours.
 Note that you can earn hours by successfully completing micro-credentials even if you choose to not complete the requirements for the 30-hour certificate.

 - Self-directed learning, through personalizing your experience by identifying your own goals, selecting among a rich array of resources, and deciding whether, when, and how to engage in discussions and activities to further your own learning and meet your goals.

 - Peer-supported learning, through engaging in online discussions, reviewing your colleagues' projects, rating posted ideas, recommending resources, crowdsourcing lessons learned, and participating in twitter chats and other exchanges appropriate to the individual course.